wso2/docs-mi/en/docs/reference/connectors/ldap-connector/ldap-connector-example.md

 11. Create another sequence named `search_student_sequence`.
 You can go to the source view of the xml configuration file of the Sequence and copy the following configuration.

     !!!
 Info
-        `<ldap.searchEntry>` element search for one or more LDAP entities based on the specified search keys.
+        `<ldap.searchEntry>` element searches for one or more LDAP entities based on the specified search keys.
     ```xml
     <?xml version="1.0" encoding="UTF-8"?>
     <sequence name="search_student_sequence" trace="disable" xmlns="http://ws.apache.org/ns/synapse">